MoJoMoon/Assessing-Tanzanian-Waterpoint-Systems-with-Logistic-Regression/README.md

 In regard to feature importance, the Random Forest Classifier deduced that geographical coordinates and elevation measures were the most vital features for predicting functionality in a well. `construction_year` was also a valuable feature, which can confirm that the linear regression model to predict missing year values was beneficial.
 Two features that were engineered were also considered as most important, those being `age`, and `funder_counts`.
 Our Random Forest feature importances are as follows:

 <img src= 'img\top10_importances.PNG'>

+## Future Work

+ - Collect More Data: Collecting more data, and increasing usage of TAARIFA would improve predictability of models

+ - Increase Model Complexity: Neural Networks and Quantum Based Classifiers could improve predictive performances for the ministry to get clean water accessible to more citizens

+ - Incorporate Computer Vision: Investment in Drones with Computer Vision models designed to find visual patterns of functionality could greatly increase predictive performance